 The limitations from the customer’s side are usually time, people, and resources available for security – and so with the results of our assessment, we strategically prioritize them with the client.
 We can often request more people and resources to cover the risks identified before materializing realistically.

 What are the costs involved?

 The first point we usually get into when people look at the virtual CISO option is cost – and from a pricing perspective, it is less expensive to have a virtual one.
 Sometimes you can’t even find a good one on the market!
-A CISO typically makes around $200 000 per year, and most organizations generally have not budgeted that amount for someone to take care of security.
+A CISO typically makes around $200 000 annually, and most organizations have not budgeted that amount for someone to take care of security.

 Hiring and keeping the right talent is expensive and risky – many people leave within a year or two, and you would have to go through the same process repeatedly, which can take up to six months even with a good recruitment head-hunting team.

 Let’s not forget that’s just the salary – excluding the price of any software, hardware, and external help they need to order – such as penetration testing, incident response, EDR, SIEM, and all kinds of other security services.